anderssoegaard/anderssoegaard.github.io/index.md

 ### 2023

 Søgaard, Anders; Kappel, Klemens; Grünbaum, Thor.
 2023.
-On Hedden's Proof that Fairness Metrics in Artificial Intelligence are Flawed.
+On Hedden's Proof that Machine Learning Fairness Metrics are Flawed.
 Inquiry.

 Søgaard, Anders.
 2023.
 On the Opacity of Deep Neural Networks.
 Canadian Journal of Philosophy.